mjaniec2013/TerminologyExtractor/README.md

 * Tkinter — Python interface to Tcl/Tk GUI toolkit

 ## Setup and usage
 Clone this repo and install the required libraries.
-Run the full script by running `GUI.py` or access each module by running them individually.
+Run the full code by running `GUI.py` or access each module by running them individually.

 ## Inspiration
 Inspired by SketchEngine's [OneClickTerms](https://terms.sketchengine.eu/how-does-it-work).